daisynyj/DataIntensive/project0.md

 AWS Elaticache
 It is a web service that makes it easy to deploy and run Memcached or Redis protocol-compliant server nodes in the cloud.
 It has benefits as improving the performance of web applications by allowing you to retrieve information from a fast, managed, in-memory caching system.
 The service simplifies and offloads the management, monitoring and operation of in-memory cache environments.
 However, using Amazon ElastiCache, users can not only improve load and response times to user actions and queries.
 Reference:
-Redis ®C a popular open-source in-memory key-value store that supports data structures such as sorted sets and lists. http://aws.amazon.com/elasticache/faqs/
+Redis ‚Äì a popular open-source in-memory key-value store that supports data structures such as sorted sets and lists. http://aws.amazon.com/elasticache/faqs/

 AWS EMR